vchavda22/ds_CarPrice_Audi/README.md

 * Created a tool that estimates Used Car Prices of Audi's (in the UK), with a MAE of ~$4.1K, to give me a rough indication on whether or not I got a good deal for my Audi A3!!!.
 * Took a selection of ~10K used Audis from https://www.kaggle.com/adityadesai13/used-car-dataset-ford-and-mercedes
-* Engineered features from the text of each car description to quantify the value put on a vehicle being Diesel or Petrol, Automatic vs Manual transmission .
+* Engineered features from the text of each car description to quantify the value put on a vehicle being Diesel or Petrol, Automatic vs Manual transmission.
 * Optimised Linear, Lasso and Random Forest Regressors using GridSearchCV to reach best model.
-* Built a client facing API using Flask.

 ## Code and Resources Used